-Registration Rights Agreement
+Stockholders and Registration Rights Agreement

-In connection with this offering, we expect to enter into a registration rights agreement with Altice N.V., BCP and CPPIB.
-This agreement will provide to Altice N.V. an unlimited number of "demand" registrations for the registration of the sale of our common stock in a minimum aggregate amount of \$\frac{1}{2}\$ million.
-Additionally, the agreement will provide BCP and CPPIB with "demand" registrations on Form S-1 and "demand" registrations on Form S-3, and customary "piggyback" registration rights to Altice N.V., BCP and CPPIB.
-The registration rights agreement will also provide that we will pay certain expenses relating to such registrations and indemnify Altice N.V., BCP and CPPIB against certain liabilities which may arise under the Securities Act.
+In connection with this offering, we expect to enter into a stockholders and registration rights agreement with Altice N.V., BCP and CPPIB.
+This agreement will provide to Altice N.V. an unlimited number of "demand" registrations for the registration of the sale of our common stock in a minimum aggregate amount (the "Minimum Amount"), which is the lowest of (i) \$100,000,000, (ii) one percent (1%) of the value of Shares (as defined in the stockholders and registration rights agreement) that are publicly traded as of the close of business on the most recent business day or (iii) such lesser amount as agreed by the Sponsors and Altice N.V.
+Additionally, the agreement will provide BCP and CPPIB each with one "demand" registration every twelve months, subject to an exception, and customary "piggyback" registration rights to Altice N.V., BCP and CPPIB.
+The stockholders and registration rights agreement will also provide that we will pay certain expenses relating to such registrations and indemnify Altice N.V., BCP and CPPIB against certain liabilities which may arise under the Securities Act.
+Each Sponsor will also have the right to, among other things, designate one non-voting observer to our board of directors for so long as such Sponsor on our board of directors.
+Subject to certain exceptions, each non-voting observer will be permitted to attend all meetings of our board of directors and the committees thereof.